angular/angular/aio/content/guide/architecture-services.md

     Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.
     You don't have to create injectors.

-*   An injector creates dependencies, and maintains a *container* of dependency instances that it reuses if possible
+*   An injector creates dependencies and maintains a *container* of dependency instances that it reuses, if possible.
 *   A *provider* is an object that tells an injector how to obtain or create a dependency

 For any dependency that you need in your app, you must register a provider with the application's injector, so that the injector can use the provider to create new instances.